Your gateway to SERVICE, LEADERSHIP, and SOCIAL JUSTICE in NYC

 Students who will be living on campus for the 2017-2018 academic year will gain access to NYU housing prior to the start of Project OutReach.
 OutReach is a program that requires a full commitment from participants, with activities scheduled each day from the early morning through evening hours.
 Participants will be unable to hold external commitments, including jobs or external social engagements, during that week.

 Here is a preview of what you'll experience, thanks to a previous Project OutReach participant:

 Participants in Project OutReach will be divided into small groups and will spend each day volunteering with a local community organization throughout New York City's five boroughs.
 Groups will work on a diversity of projects throughout the week: from rebuilding homes damaged during Hurricane Sandy in Staten Island, to sorting donations at The Food Bank in the Bronx, to working with a tutoring program in Brooklyn.
 On Saturday, the entire team will work together on a large scale project.

 Throughout the week there will also be a wide range of educational programs, including social justice trainings, films, guest speakers, and a mini-conference aimed at connecting participants with service initiatives at NYU and beyond.

 The cost of OutReach should not prohibit anyone from applying to the program.
 A limited number of scholarships are available to participants each year.
-To apply for financial assistance, please complete a Project OutReach Scholarship form, which is due alongside your program application.
+Scholarship applications will become available once participants are selected.